-- 70. The council will reconsider, at the request of the applicant, an assessment of the total contribution payable if the applicant considers that: - a. the development contribution was incorrectly calculated or assessed; or - b. the development contribution policy has been incorrectly applied; or - c. the information used to assess the development against the contribution policy, or the way this information has been recorded or used when requiring the development contribution was incomplete or contained errors. - 71.
-A request for reconsideration must be made within ten working days after the date on which the applicant receives notice from the council of the level of development contribution that the council requires. - 72.
-An applicant may not apply for a reconsideration if the applicant has already lodged an objection under section 199C and Schedule 13A of the LGA 2002.
-However, applying for a reconsideration does not prevent the applicant from filing an objection under section 199C of the LGA 2002. - 73.
-A request for reconsideration must be made in writing to the person at the council who gave notice of the development contributions assessment and identify the basis on which the reconsideration is sought together with, as appropriate, the legal and evidential grounds in support of the application for reconsideration. - 74.
-The council may, within ten working days of receiving the request for reconsideration, request further information from the requester to support the grounds stated in the reconsideration. - 75.
-The council will proceed to determine the request for reconsideration if: - a. it has, in its view, received all required information relating to the request; or - b. the requester refuses to provide any further information requested by the council (as set out above). - 76.
+- 70. The council will reconsider, at the request of the applicant, an assessment of the total contribution payable if the applicant considers that: - a) the development contribution was incorrectly calculated or assessed; or - b) the development contribution policy has been incorrectly applied; or - the information used to assess the development against the development contribution policy, or the way this information has been recorded or used when requiring the development contribution was incomplete or contained errors. - 71.
+A request for reconsideration must be made within 10 working days after the date on which the applicant receives notice from the council of the level of development contribution that the council requires. - 72.
+An applicant may not apply for a reconsideration if the applicant has already lodged an objection under section 199C and Schedule 13A of the LGA 2002. - 73.
+A request for reconsideration must be made in writing to the assessor who generated the requirement for development contributions and identify the basis on which the reconsideration is sought together with, as appropriate, the legal and evidential grounds in support of the application for reconsideration. - 74.
+The council may, within 10 working days of receiving the request for reconsideration, request further information from the requester to support the grounds stated in the reconsideration. - 75.
+The council will proceed to determine the request for reconsideration if: - a) it has, in its view, received all required information relating to the request; or - b) the requester refuses to provide any further information requested by the council (as set out above). - 76.
 In considering the request for reconsideration, the council will make its decision without convening a hearing. - 77.
-In all cases, the council will give written notice of the outcome of its reconsideration to the applicant within 15 working days after: - a. the date the application for reconsideration is received, if all required information is provided in that application; or - b. the date the application for reconsideration is received, if the applicant refuses to provide further information; or - c. the date the further information is received from the applicant. - 78.
-An applicant may object to the outcome of the reconsideration by filing an objection under section 199C of the LGA 2002.
+In all cases, the council will give written notice of the outcome of its reconsideration to the applicant within 15 working days after: - a) the date the application for reconsideration is received, if all required information is provided in that application; or - b) the date the application for reconsideration is received, if the applicant refuses to provide further information; or - c) the date the further information is received from the applicant. - 78.
+An application for reconsideration does not prevent the applicant from also filing an objection under section 199C of the LGA 2002.